Skip to main content Accessible Version

 Looking to glamorize your smile before that new job or your wedding?
 Dr. Jordan has extensive training in cosmetic dentistry and would love to discuss your options with you.
 Your smile should match your personality and give you confidence.
 We want to give you the smile you have always dreamed of!

 Cosmetic dentistry typically refers to life-changing treatments such as veneers and all-porcelain crowns.
 Depending on your specific desires, dental history, and bite, we may recommend crowns instead of veneers.
+In our office, veneers start at $980 per tooth.

 Starting Your Smile Transformation